Rep. Alva Hager

-Hager, a Republican, was the representative for Iowa's 9th congressional district from 1895 to 1899.
+Hager was the representative for Iowa’s 9th congressional district and was a Republican.
+He served from 1895 to 1899.

 From Aug 1893 to Mar 1899, Hager missed 244 of 717 roll call votes, which is 34.0%.
 This is on par with the median of 34.5% among the lifetime records of representatives serving in Mar 1899.
 The chart below reports missed votes over time.